QUESTION 1. (Actually a whole series of related questions)

 This service will include standard definition (SD) and high definition (HD) programs.

-28E and like a Sky receiver, provides detailed channel listings.
+to 28E and like a Sky receiver, provides detailed channel listings.

 The EPG details program listings in advance and is considerably more detailed than in free to air, or CI, SD and HD